-Just days after reports emerged that Lyft is preparing its initial public offering for March or April, Uber CEO Dara Khosrowshahi said the ride-sharing app is still on course to go public in the latter half of 2019.
+In September, FOX Business spoke with Uber CEO Dara Khosrowshahi who said the ride-sharing app is also on course to go public in the latter half of 2019.

 “There’s no guarantee.
-You don’t know what the market is doing,” Khosrowshahi said Wednesday during an interview with FOX Business’ Susan Li.
+You don’t know what the market is doing,” Khosrowshahi said during an interview with Susan Li.
 “I can guarantee you that we’ll be ready, and hopefully the markets will be ready for us.”

-The fact that Lyft has already started the IPO process -- purportedly in an effort to beat Uber to the public markets -- did not concern Khosrowshahi, who said there are “plenty of companies” and investors who will line up behind both Uber and Lyft.
+Even though beat Uber to the public markets -- Khosrowshahi is not concerned, he said there are “plenty of companies” and investors who will line up behind both Uber and Lyft.

 In late August, Uber hired a new chief financial officer, Nelson Chai, to help assist with going public.
 Chai is set to start next week, but raised eyebrows when he said in an interview with Axios that Uber may not be ready to go public next year, suggesting there could be additional delays.